Cette publication est également disponible en :

 Let’s start with a few considerations on the place of Zohar in the context of the Jewish culture of the xiii e century in the Iberian Peninsula.

 In a short yet seminal article written in Hebrew in 2001, Yehuda Liebes suggested that the Zohar is the result of a whole literary movement4Y.
 Liebes, “Ha-Zohar ke-Renesans”, in Daat 46 (2001), p.
 5-11.
-The dispute about the authorship of the Zohar is a long and still unresolved one. .
-For an up-to-date state of the art on the subject, see D. Abrams, Kabbalistic Manuscripts and Textual Theory: Methodologies of Textual Scholarship and Editorial Practice in the Study of Jewish Mysticism , Jerusalem-Los Angeles 2013; R. Meroz, “The Archeology of the Zohar.
-Sifra Ditseni’uta as a Sample Text ”, in Daat 82 (2016), p.
-IX-LXXXV. global which developed from the middle of the 13th e century and until the beginning of the fourteenth e century in Castile.
-Such a movement aimed at enhancing a “spiritual Renaissance of the Jewish religion” after a long period of cultural stagnation.
-In order to substantiate his claim, Liebes offers a parallel with the Italian Renaissance: as Dante and Petrarch inaugurated a cultural innovative period, by distancing themselves from the medieval culture and drawing from classical heritage, so did the authors of the Zohar by drawing from the teachings of the Tannaitic masters and shaping their work as a pseudo-epigraphic text.
+The debate over the authorship of the Zohar dates back a very long time and is still ongoing.
+For an updated overview of the subject, see D. Abrams, *Kabbalistic Manuscripts and Textual Theory: Methodologies of Textual Scholarship and Editorial Practice in the Study of Jewish Mysticism*, Jerusalem-Los Angeles 2013; R. Meroz, “The Archaeology of the Zohar: Sifra Ditseni’uta as a Sample Text,” in Daat 82 (2016), pp. IX–LXXXV. a movement that developed from themid-13th century through the early14th century in Castile.
+This movement aimed to foster a “spiritual Renaissance of the Jewish religion” following a long period of cultural stagnation.
+To support his thesis, Liebes draws a parallel with the Italian Renaissance: just as Dante and Petrarch ushered in an era of cultural innovation by breaking away from medieval culture and drawing on the classical heritage, the authors of the Zohar, in turn, drew upon the teachings of the Tannaitic masters and gave their work the form of a pseudo-epigraphic text.

 This fascinating insight into the most important mystical work of Jewish tradition has been almost completely neglected by recent scholarships, with the exception of an article published in 2005 by Moshe Idel.5 M. Idel, “European Cultural Renaissance and Jewish Mysticism” (in Kabbalah.
-Journal for the Study of Jewish Mystical Texts, 13 [2005] ), tr.
-Fr. in L. Kaennel and P. Gisel (eds), Cabal receptions , Paris, L’Élat 2007, p.
+Journal for the Study of Jewish Mystical Texts, 13 [2005]), French translation in L. Kaennel and P. Gisel (eds.), *Réceptions de la cabale*, Paris, L’éclat, 2007, p.
 11-55..
 Cabalistic literary production of the Jews of Castile in the last quarter of the 13th e century is described as an unprecedented explosion of mystical creativity.
 Idel as well, in this regard, speaks of a “Renaissance of Kabbalah”, which has at its core the Zoharic text.

 As to the causes of this period of great innovation, Idel points to the context of the majority culture in Castile at that time.
 In particular, he understands Castilian Kabbalah, due to its “particularistic orientation”, as a reaction to the universalistic trends of the Castilian court under Alfonso “the Learned”.
 To him, “forms of agon between different cultures created not only mimetic processes based on appropriation of conceptual structures, but also types of accelerations in a minority culture”.
 As a consequence, Idel stresses the importance of the fact that the Kabbalistic development in Castile took place in “a special period of time, which itself was described in Spanish culture as a Renaissance, the Alfonsine Renaissance”.
 In spite of this interesting notation, Idel does not develop the parallel any further.